cflurin/xiaomi-mqtt/README.md

 "topic_mode": <"short"> | <"full"> | <"both">
 ```

-- `short` mean legacy default (the only one available available until this option).
+- `short` mean legacy default
-- `full` new topic mode that allow you to do some topic filtering directly on client side.
+- `full` allow you to do some topic filtering directly on client side.
 - `both` 2 topics are sent, the legacy `short` and  `full`.

 ```sh